jayposs/bobb/info/description.md

 ## bobb — JSON Database with HTTP Access

 A lightweight JSON database server for Go applications.
-It wraps bbolt, a proven embedded key-value store and adds an HTTP layer, a query engine, and automatic secondary index management on top of it.
+It takes bbolt, a proven embedded key-value store and adds an HTTP layer, data management, query features, and secondary indexing on top of it.
+Bobb uses a minimal amout of code exposing the raw performance of both bbolt and fastjson.

 ### What it gives you